Rhythm: Learning Interactive Whole-Body Control for Dual Humanoids: Experiments

 \textbf{Framework Generality.} Fig.~\ref{fig:teaser} demonstrates the system's versatility across diverse modalities.
 By strictly preserving fine-grained contact geometry in physical coupling tasks (Fig.~\ref{fig:teaser}a-c) and maintaining spatiotemporal coherence in long-horizon coordination (Fig.~\ref{fig:teaser}d), \textbf{Rhythm} effectively ensures interaction integrity across the spectrum using a unified formulation.

-\textbf{Quantitative Success Rate.} Table~\ref{tab:real_world_success} reports success rates (measured over 10 trials) based on valid contact establishment. \textbf{Rhythm} consistently outperforms the Single Agent baseline by more than 60\%, with the most pronounced gap in \textit{Greeting} ($12.2\%$ versus $82.2\%$).
+\textbf{Quantitative Success Rate.} We evaluate success based on valid contact establishment at task-specific keyframes: \textit{Hug} uses 3 keyframes (shoulder pat, hand clasp, full hug); \textit{Shoulder} uses 3 keyframes (start, mid, end of walking); and \textit{Greeting} uses 9 keyframes (spanning hand, leg, shoulder, and elbow contacts).
+Table~\ref{tab:real_world_success} reports success rates (measured over 10 trials). \textbf{Rhythm} consistently outperforms the Single Agent baseline by more than 60\%, with the most pronounced gap in \textit{Greeting} ($12.2\%$ versus $82.2\%$).
 While the baseline fails due to accumulated drift in this long-horizon task, our relative state estimation continuously compensates for misalignment, ensuring robust physical coupling.

 \textbf{Robustness to Disturbances.} To evaluate system resilience, we subjected the robots to significant external perturbations during execution.
 As illustrated in Fig.~\ref{fig:robustness}, these disturbances included aggressive pushing, pulling, and kicking forces.
 Despite the severity of these physical interferences, the agents successfully recovered their balance and actively adjusted their relative states to restore the interaction topology.
 This empirical evidence confirms that our policy has learned robust closed-loop synchronization capabilities, allowing for real-time recovery strategies rather than open-loop motion replay.